samesense/cv/README.md

-# cv
+# cv in latex using moderncv
-latex cv

-Go back to desktop and find bib w/ bold name.
+Run snakefile sf.py